 - The Audit Committee may seek the advice of an Independent, Third-Party Consultant where necessary at the expense of the Company.
-The Audit Committee shall also be allowed access related information and engage the cooperation of various parties to provide testimony as well as liberally accessing the management. - Review the Audit Committee Charter at least annually and propose any amendments to the Board of Directors for approval. - In performing duties and accessing information, the Audit Committee shall observe and adhere to all laws and related internal regulations as well as the Personal Data Protection Act B.E.
-2562 as well as additional and subsequent amendments. - Engage in other duties as assigned by the Board of Directors with consent from the Audit Committee.
+The Audit Committee shall also be allowed access related information and engage the cooperation of various parties to provide testimony as well as liberally accessing the management. - Review the Audit Committee Charter at least annually and propose any amendments to the Board of Directors for approval.

+- Review and oversee to ensure that the Company has a mechanism to monitor the use of raised funds to ensure compliance with disclosed objectives, report to the Audit Committee and disclose information to shareholders on a regular basis. - Engage in other duties as assigned by the Board of Directors.